filimo/ReaderTranslator/README.md

 ## Releases
 ### Download .dmg from [here](https://github.com/filimo/ReaderTranslator/releases)

+**1.6.12** New way to use ReaderTranslator with `https://developer.apple.com/videos/**`
+- Navigate backward or forward through phrases and send them to ReaderTranslator by pressing LeftArrow or RightArrows key
+- Go to the previous phrase, highlight it and add it to ReaderTranslator before the current text by Shift + the left arrow key
+- Go to the next phrase, highlight it and add it to ReaderTranslator after the current text by Shift + the right arrow key
+- Send the current phrase to ReaderTranslator / Start playing the video pressing "/" key
+- Prevent to start playing video after you stop it and start to navigate through phrases
+- Speed up or down speech rate by pressing "-" or "+" keys

 **1.6.11**
 - Apple videos features: Add the previous phrase to ReaderTranslator by pressing Shift + LeftArrow buttons.